quicwg/multipath/draft-ietf-quic-multipath.md

 with Path ID 0.
 The PATH_NEW_CONNECTION_ID frame is used to issue new connection IDs for all paths.
-In order to let the peer open new paths, it is RECOMMENDED to proactively issue at least one Connection ID for each unused Path ID up to the peer's Maximum Path ID limit.
+In order to let the peer open new paths, it is RECOMMENDED to proactively issue at least one Connection ID for each unused Path ID up to the minimum of the peer's and the local
+Maximum Path ID limits.

 When issuing path-specific connection IDs, an endpoint associates a sequence number as specified in {{Section 5.1.1 of QUIC-TRANSPORT}}.
 Each Path ID has its own